phidel24/My-Expense-Tracker/READme.md

 5. Ensure your database is running, then execute: npx sequelize-cli db:migrate

-6.  npm startThe application will be accessible at http://localhost:3000.
+6.  npm start - The application will be accessible at http://localhost:3000.

 Usage